SoftwareDefinedBuildings/mortar-analytics/detect_passing_valves/README.md

-# Detect passing valves in VAV terminals
+# Detect passing valves in HVAC equipment

-This app detects valves that do not close all the way also known as passing valves.

-This app produces a CSV file called `passing_valves.csv` when run.
-Each row is a possible incidence of a passing valve.
-The CSV file contains the following columns:

-- site
-- valve name
-- start of incident
-- end of incident
-- expected temperature difference
-- actual temperature difference
+This app detects valves in HVAC equipment that do not close fully even when actuated to a fully closed position, also known as “passing valves”.
+The application compares fluid temperatures upstream and downstream from the valve and calculates the expected long-term difference between the two fluid streams when the valve is currently closed, and has been closed for some time.
+The app then analyzes the expected trends with the actual data to determine if the valve is in good operating condition or malfunctioning.

+This app produces a plot for each analyzed valve with file name formatted as `<site name>-<equipment name>-<valve name>.png` when run.
+Each plot shows a solid green horizontal line that represents the average temperature difference between the downstream and upstream fluids when valve is commanded closed, a dashed purple line shows the expected correct operating behavior trend of the valve (based on the green points), a solid pink horizontal line shows the average temperature difference when the application detected a possible  passing valve (based on the red points).
+The ‘Bad ratio’ value is a ratio of the number of bad operating point values to goodoperating point values.
+Each file is either allocated in a 'good' or 'bad' folder depending if the analyzed valve is operating correctly (good folder) or malfunctioning (bad folder).